TurboWindX/Crackosaurus/README.md

 ### 🔗 PR

-Development of the app is done via [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) off of the `dev` branch.
+Development of the app is done via [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) off the current version branch.
 Make sure to have this configured before continuing.

 ### 🧩 Dependencies